EnsemblGSOC/sourabhr-gsoc-2017/README.md

 #### Method 2 ( local deployment )
 1) Clone this repository through git ``` git clone https://github.com/EnsemblGSOC/sourabhr-gsoc-2017.git ```
-2) Copy the contents of this folder to your server and load SERVER\_IP\_://Genoverse/expanded.html onto your browser
+2) Copy the contents of this folder to your server and load SERVER\_IP://Genoverse/expanded.html onto your browser
-3) Edit expanded.html to add a source track as demonstrated in [**code_usage**](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/edit/master/README.md#L61) section
+3) Edit expanded.html to add a source track as demonstrated in [**code\_usage**](https://github.com/EnsemblGSOC/sourabhr-gsoc-2017/edit/master/README.md#L61)
+4) Save expanded.html and reload to see a new track of the type you have chosen.
+Keep changing the URLs in the added track source to experiment with

 ### What code got merged ?